 The Almanack commended the pair and the four for, “Showing the ability to come back on opponents who, in some cases, were almost half their weight again.”

 Only Claire Davies from this team went on to represent GB at senior level, racing in the lightweight four in 1991 and 1992.
-Adrienne Grimsditch was a successful under-23.
+Adrienne Grimsditch was successful as an under-23.

 Match des Seniors

-The only GB women’s crew in the Under-23 Championships which took place in Amsterdam from 22-23 July was an openweight coxless pair of Anna Durrant and Vikki Filsell, both of University of London Women’s BC, coached by A Mills.
+The only GB women’s crew in the Under-23 Championships which took place in Amsterdam from 22-23 July was an openweight coxless pair of Anna Durrant and Vikki Filsell, both of University of London Women’s BC, coached by Andy Mills, the UL boatman.
 Anna had already represented GB three times as a junior, whilst Vikki had been a junior, under 23 lightweight and then senior lightweight in 1988.